 When you’re caught up with the daily grind, that purpose can get lost and forgotten.

 It’s good to remind your team that each small task completed contributes to the overall goal.
 Highlighting progress and successes is the perfect way to do this.

 2. Gives Variety to the Working Week

-Working at the same task week in, week out, with little to distinguish between one week and the next can be disheartening.
+Working on the same task week in, and week out, with little to distinguish between one week and the next, can be disheartening.